-Any spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
+Any spots on the skin that are new or changing in size, shape, or color should be checked by a doctor.
 Any unusual sore, lump, blemish, marking, or change in the way an area of the skin looks or feels may be a sign of skin cancer or a warning that it might occur.
 The area might become red, swollen, scaly, crusty or begin oozing or bleeding.
 It may feel itchy, tender, or painful.

 Some doctors and other health care professionals do skin exams as part of routine health check-ups.

-Having regular skin exams is especially important for people who are at high risk of skin cancer, such as people with reduced immunity (for example, those who have had an organ transplant) or people with conditions such as basal cell nevus syndrome (Gorlin syndrome) or xeroderma pigmentosum (XP).
+Having regular skin exams is especially important for people who are at high risk of skin cancer, such as people with a weakened immune system (for example, those who have had an organ transplant) or people with conditions such as basal cell nevus syndrome (Gorlin syndrome) or xeroderma pigmentosum (XP).
 Talk to your doctor about how often you should have your skin examined.